srcreigh/srcreigh.github.io/src/blog/posts/preparing-for-uw-coop-part-one.markdown

 ### Scripting, Text Editors, and other tools
 Learning how to use the command line and write bash scripts is a very useful skill.
 Liam, helpfully, has made some [very good notes](http://lihorne.com/course-notes/) for CS246, which is a course at Waterloo that introduces bash scripting and other tools.
 Once you have access to a Unix-like operating system, you should try some of that stuff out.

-One important tool in a software developer&rsquo;s toolbelt is the text editor.
+Another important tool in a software developer&rsquo;s toolbelt is the text editor.
 For most things, i.e. writing code, writing HTML / LaTeX which are not code, writing this blog post, etc. I use Vim, which a text editor.
 Essentially, when you spend your day editing text, you might as well have tools that are more powerful than basic text editors like Notepad.
 You will want to be able to easily find and replace text, copy and delete lines and text very quickly, have syntax highlighting for your code, and more; this is what a text editor can give you.

 A good (and hip) starting text editor is Sublime Text.
 It has a strong community, a bunch of good features, and is easy to use.
 You might actually not need to move to a different editor; Liam uses Sublime and likes it a lot.
 I also have to mention two (the only two, essentially) advanced text editors: Vim and Emacs.
 You may choose one at some point in the future, but I wouldn&rsquo;t touch these tools until after you&rsquo;ve written some code and want something more powerful (at the cost of being harder to learn).

 Here is a quick summary of a bunch of other useful tools, and what they are used for.
 Keep these in mind; you will very likely encounter problems that these tools can solve.
 I don&rsquo;t thing you should learn all these tools right away.
 Just know that they exist and what they&rsquo;re used for, so you can learn then when you need to use them.

+**Build tools**: Used to automate the building of large projects.
+* GNU Make / `make`: You will be taught how to use this tool in CS246, and you might not need it until then.
+It is used for automating the building of large programs via the command line and configuration files.
+* [Jekyll](http://jekyllrb.com/): Jekyll is what is called a *static site generator*.
+It is a build tool for web pages.
+You can set up your pages with templates and other useful things, potentially making website development easier and more maintainable.
+* [Metalsmith](http://metalsmith.io): Another static site generator.
+It&rsquo;s a bit of an underdog, but it&rsquo;s the static site generator that I use, and I enjoy it a lot.

+**Compilers**: Used to compile high-level code to machine code.
+* `gcc`: GNU Compiler Collection.
+Contains compilers for C, C++, Objective-C, Go, and more.

+**Document Writing / Typesetting**: Typesetting math homework, blog posts, etc.
+* [Markdown](http://daringfireball.net/projects/markdown/): A simple document format for writing html.
+* [pandoc](http://johnmacfarlane.net/pandoc/): Convert documents between formats (i.e. HTML, markdown, LaTex, many others).
+* [LaTeX](http://www.latex-project.org/): A typesetting system for writing beautiful PDF documents.
+Has great support for typesetting math, code, has several drawing libraries for diagrams, etc. I like to typeset my math assignments in LaTeX, I wrote my resume in LaTeX, Liam&rsquo;s course notes are in LaTeX (and he has [a tutorial on his blog about it](http://lihorne.com/blog/2014/02/01/typesetting-course-notes-with-latex/)).

+**Online Backup Services**: Back up your files, so if something happens to your computer then you will be able to recover them.
+* [Dropbox](http://dropbox.com): This software adds a folder to your computer that is automatically synced with the cloud.
+You can access files on one computer and see them on the other, and also access your files with the Dropbox web application.

 **Package Managers**: Used for installing programs and programming libraries.
 * *Ubuntu*: `apt-get`, Ubuntu Software Center.
 Can install things like programming language environments, Vim, window managers, hardware drivers, etc. for a Ubuntu or any other (here&rsquo;s a new word) Debian system.